Symmetrization of Rational Maps: Arithmetic Properties and Families of Latt\`es Maps of $\mathbb P^k$: Introduction

-Here, we mainly investigate properties of the following construction. \begin{Definition} For any $f\in\Hom_d(\p^1)$, we define the $k$-\emph{symmetric product} of $f$ as the rational mapping $F:\p^{k}\dashrightarrow\p^{k}$ making the following diagram commute
+Here, we mainly investigate properties of the following construction. \begin{Definition} For any $f\in\Hom_d(\p^1)$, we define the $k$-\emph{symmetric product} of $f$ as the endomorphism $F:\p^{k}\longrightarrow\p^{k}$ making the following diagram commute

+\end{Definition} For the map $\eta_k$ in the diagram, we use the regular map defined as the quotient map of the action of the symmetric group $\mathfrak{S}_k$ on $(\p^1)^k$ by permuting the terms of the product.

-\end{Definition} In Section \ref{sect_background} we prove various basic properties of the dynamics of the map $F$ in relation to $f$.
-Most of the properties we give seem classical.
-On the other hand, we did not find any reference for the arithmetic properties we need.
-In the remaining sections, we apply this construction to the three following problems. \begin{itemize} \item First, we investigate the arithmetic properties of symmetric products, especially the Morton-Silverman conjecture concerning the number of rational preperiodic points. \item Next, we explore properties of postcritically finite symmetric product endomorphisms of $\p^k$. \item Finally, we focus on deformations of Latt\`es maps of $\p^k$.
-We pay a particular attention to those obtained as $k$-symmetric products. \end{itemize}
+In Section \ref{sect_background} we prove various basic properties of the dynamics of the map $F$ in relation to $f$, including that $F$ is an endomorphism (as suggested in the definition).
+Most of the properties we give seem classical and should follow from general properties of quotients under the symmetric group, such as from Maakestad \cite{maakestad}.
+In the remaining sections, we apply this construction to explore properties of post-critically finite symmetric product endomorphisms of $\p^k$ and deformations of Latt\`es maps of $\p^k$.